enqueuer-land/enqueuer/docs/README.md

 ### Event

-Events are hook methods executed by enqueuer when an action occurs on actuators, sensors or tasks.
+Events are hook methods executed by enqueuer when something happen on actuators, sensors or tasks.
 This is where you'll write your tests.
-In its "'assertions'" field.
+In its `assertions` field.
-There will be a variable called "'this'" and, depending on the event's owner, it has an alias "'actuator'", "'sensor'" or "'task'".
+There will be a variable called `this` and, depending on the event's owner, it has an alias `actuator`, `sensor` or `task`.
 You're free to explore them however you want, even doing things like this:

     actuator.parent.sensors[0].timeout = 1000;

 #### hooks

-By default, there are three hook events available:
+Every component has at least two hook events available:

 **onInit**
 Available in tasks, actuators and sensors.
 It gets executed as soon as the component is initialized.
-As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.
+As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.

 **onFinish**
 Available in tasks, actuators and sensors.
 It gets executed when the component is about to finish.
-As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.
+As available parameter, an `elapsedTime` variable is given, counting every millisecond since the instantiation of this component.
+The `onFinish` hook also provides the argument `executedHooks`.
+A list of strings enumerating which hooks were executed by the componen

+`Actuators` and `sensors` also provide custom hooks.
+Check their documentation to find which ones are available and what arguments they provide.

 **custom**
 Depending on the protocol implementation/library/author's mood, the actuator/sensor may have additional hooks.
-Such as "'onError'", "'onResponseReceived'", "'onFileNotFound'" and "'onRedirect'"...
+Such as `onError`, `onResponseReceived`, `onFileNotFound` and `onRedirect`...
 [Http-proxy sensor test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

+A good way to identify that is to run the following command line `nqr -p <type>`.
+Like:

+    $ nqr -p http

 **_available variables_**
 Given that the variables and theirs names may vary according to the scenario, it's interesting to have a special one to retrieve every argument passed to the hook.
 To retrieve that information, you can use "'argumentNames'" as a regular argument.
 So, let's say you have this task: